wtsarchive/wtsarchive/README.md

 # WTS Library

-Meteor app to create an archive of WTS Publications and letter.
+Meteor app to create an archive of WTS publications and letters to elders.